flowersinthesand/portal-java/atmosphere/README.md

 ```

-In the servlet declaration, the url of the application to be integrated with the Atmosphere must be defined in the mapping and setting the `load-on-startup` to `0` is recommended for eager initialization.
+In the servlet declaration, the url of the applications to be integrated with the Atmosphere must be defined in the mapping and setting the `load-on-startup` to `0` is recommended for eager initialization.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>